The Day of the Dead is celebrated in full form in the towns at Lake Chapala.

-November 1 is the Children's Day or Day of the Little Angels.
+November 1 is the Children's Day or Day of the Little Angels, which is also sometimes called El Día de los Inocentes.
 Families who have lost children go to the cemetery on this day to decorate graves.
 It's said that the children, eager to get back to the world of the living, run ahead of their elders and arrive early, before the main events on November 2.

 Ajijic is full of Day of the Dead celebrations, mostly centered around the cemetery and the main plaza.
-Altars and sawdust carpets are built on November 2 and a wall with hundreds of terracota skulls and candles is illuminated outside the main church.
+Altars and sawdust carpets are built on November 2 at the plaza and a wall with hundreds of terracota skulls and candles is illuminated across from the main church at 8 p.m.

 The center of the Day of the Dead celebration is the graveyard, where families come to gather around graves and remember the lives of loved ones and friends.

 Don't wait until November 2 to visit the cemetery.
 There's just as much going on the day before.
 Families spend both afternoons replacing old decorations and putting in new plants, making everything bonito for the Noche de Muertos on November 2.